-It has been shown that increasing marginal returns to information processing, even for single usage, are not restricted to the start of processing activities, but do also apply repeatedly through their course.
+It has been shown that increasing marginal returns to information processing even for single usage are not restricted to the start of the processing activity, but do also apply repeatedly through its course.
 The value of processing information is a locally linear combination of the associated likelihood functions with the payoff of the respective optimal actions serving as weighting factors.
-If all likelihood functions are linear, information processing yields piecewise linear expected payoffs with increasing slope at the activity levels with conditional change in optimal action for certain signals.
+Especially, if all likelihood functions are linear, information processing yields piecewise linear expected payoffs with increasing slope at the activity levels with conditional change in optimal action for certain signals.

-There are many consequences of convexities in information processing functions.
-First, for finding the optimal (prior) degree of information processing, the standard marginality criterion for optimality does not apply.
-Seemingly innocent, general statements like March's (1994, p.
-25), that 'rational decision makers can be expected to invest in information up to the point at which expected cost equals the marginal expected return' prove to be wrong, since the productivity of information processing has systematically increasing marginal returns: even if marginal returns and (constant) marginal costs equal each other, it might well be useful to continue processing if such a convexity to overcompensate a marginal loss is close at hand.
+There are many consequences of the convexities in information processing functions.
+Firstly, for finding the optimal (prior) degree of information processing, the standard marginality criterion for optimality does not apply.
+Seemingly innocent statements like March (1994, p.25), that "rational decision makers can be expected to invest in information up to the point at which expected cost equals the marginal expected return" prove to be wrong in this generality, since the productivity of information processing systematically has increasing marginal returns: Even if marginal returns and (constant) marginal costs equal each other, it might well be useful to continue processing if such a convexity overcompensating a marginal loss is close.
 In order to make this argument, one does not have to rely on repeated use of information.

 Secondly, there are major implications for issues of coordination, control and optimal size of the firm.
-Let us name two important ones.
-Arrow (1975) discussed the positive implications for vertical integration due to uncertainty reduction.
-Similarly, Radner (1992) discussed whether possible disadvantages of size that manifest in upwardly disproportionate growth in coordination costs can be more than compensated by increasing marginal returns of information.
+Just to name two important ones, already Arrow (1975) discussed the positive implications for vertical integration due to uncertainty reduction.
+Similarly, Radner (1992) discusses whether possible disadvantages of size that manifest in over proportional growth in coordination cost can be more than compensated by increasing marginal returns of information.

-A third area where important implications can certainly be expected is the organization of knowledge-intense industries and the creation of competitive advantage in these.
-After analyzing situations and implications of increasing marginal returns, Arthur (1996) provides a management-level overview of such considerations.
-These and other important implications are largely subject to further research and will not be discussed here.
+A third area where important implications can certainly be expected is the organization of knowledge intense industries and the creation of competitive advantage in these.
+After analyzing situations and implications of increasing marginal returns, Arthur (1996) provided a management level overview of such considerations.
+These and other important implications are largely subject to further research and will not be further discussed here.